Molly Hayes: Battle of the Atom

 An adult version of Molly Hayes appears as a member of a future team of X-Men in the X-Men 50th Anniversary crossover, Battle of the Atom.
 Led by Kate Pryde, these X-Men arrive from their time to inform the present day X-Men that the original five X-Men must return to their proper place in time, as their presence in the current timeline will result in disastrous consequences for mutantkind.
 This team is eventually revealed, following the arrival of their era's true team of X-Men, to be, in actuality, their timeline's version of the Brotherhood of Mutants, with Kate Pryde revealed to actually be Raze, the shapeshifting son of Wolverine and Mystique.
 As an adult, Molly has grown into a tall, muscular woman and appears to have outgrown the chronic fatigue she formerly exhibited after using her powers.
 She also harbors a grudge against her timeline's Colossus as a result of the event which originally splintered the two teams.
 Following the Brotherhood's defeat, Molly hid with her team.

 Molly and the Brotherhood members have survived and infiltrate Cyclops' new school.
-The Brotherhood is defeated by the past-Jean Grey's mind powers, it is revealed that Molly and the Brotherhood members are being under the mind control of Charles Xavier II and subdues him.
+The Brotherhood is defeated by the past-Jean Grey's mind powers, it is revealed that Molly and the Brotherhood members are under the mind control of Charles Xavier II and subdues him.
 Molly and the former Brotherhood are freed and return to their future.